beingfranklin/beingfranklin/README.md

 Hey there, I'm **Franklin**!

 I am a software engineer with a Master’s in Computer Science and a background in Data Engineering, focusing on product and design.
-My current tech stack includes Node.js, React.js, and a range of AWS services, but I am always eager to learn and work with any technology stack.
+My current tech stack includes Node.js, React.js, and a range of AWS services.
 I love building web apps, integrations, platforms, and APIs.
 I am passionate about creating data-driven projects with great user experiences.

 Feel free to reach out or just say hi! 👋
 <!--